hackclub/ai-safety-dance/intro.md

 But, "boring" doesn't mean *not important*.
 The technical details of how to design a safe elevator/airplane/bridge are boring to most laypeople... *and also* a matter of life-and-death.
 Catastrophic AI Risk doesn't even require "super-human general intelligence"!
 For example, an AI that's "only" good at designing viruses could help a bio-terrorist organization (like Aum Shinrikyo[^aum]) kill millions of people.

-(**update nov 2025:** while AI Consciousness is still perpendicular to AI Safety, in the 1.5 years between when I started this series and now, concern for the welfare *of the AIs themselves* has become a bit more mainstream.
+(**update dec 2025:** while AI Consciousness is still perpendicular to AI Safety, in the 1.5 years between when I started this series and now, concern for the welfare *of the AIs themselves* has become a bit more mainstream.
 Not, like, *mainstream* mainstream, but one of the leading AI labs, Anthropic, recently hired [a full-time "AI Welfare" researcher](https://arstechnica.com/ai/2024/11/anthropic-hires-its-first-ai-welfare-researcher/), whose work has led to [actual changes to the product](https://www.anthropic.com/research/end-subset-conversations).)

 But anyway!
 Speaking of killing people...